Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Results

-Furthermore, the ocean near the coastline likely presents conditions that are more conducive to the initiation and maintenance of convection compared to the gap regions.
-To investigate these conditions and the transitions in convective processes near the coastline, a second coordinate system is introduced in Figure \ref{fig:2coors}b.
-The x-axis is aligned with the nearly linear northeastern coastline, with the positive y-axis pointing offshore.
-This system is designated as the \textit{coastline-aligned coordinate system}; unless stated otherwise, we will use the coastline-aligned coordinate system in this manuscript, and "coastline" refers specifically to the northeastern coast.
-In subsequent analyses, the coordinate axes are divided into \textit{negative and positive X channels} to explore the geographically varying influence of cross-equatorial monsoons.
+Furthermore, the coastline plays a critical role in modulating convection and precipitation patterns around the tropical islands, primarily due to the marked thermal and moisture contrasts between land and ocean surfaces, as well as the localized circulations they induce.
+To facilitate the investigation of distinct land-water conditions, associated processes, and transitions across the coastline, a second coordinate system is introduced in Figure \ref{fig:2coors}b, with the x-axis aligned along the nearly linear northeastern coastline and the positive y-axis directed offshore.
+This system is designated as the \textit{coastline-aligned coordinate system} (X-Y); unless stated otherwise, we will use the coastline-aligned coordinate system in this manuscript, and ``coastline" refers specifically to the northeastern coast.
+In subsequent analyses, the coordinate axes are divided into \textit{negative and positive X channels} based on the two sides of the Y-axis to explore the geographically varying influence of cross-equatorial monsoons.

-The left panels of Figure \ref{fig:clim.Feb.Aug.mtn} depict the diurnal cycle of precipitation rates averaged over February (a) and August (c), highlighting the propagation signature along both flanks of the island ridge.
-The results suggest that the primary diurnal convective initiation occurs in the afternoon along the ridge.
-Once triggered, convection propagates roughly symmetrically down both flanks of the ridge towards the coast (\textit{first mode}), covering distances of approximately 130–230 km.
-This is followed by a temporary suppression in convective activity about 2–4 hours before convection reemerges offshore (\textit{second mode}), with the exception of the southwestern direction during August.
+The left panels of Figure \ref{fig:clim.Feb.Aug.mtn} depict the diurnal cycle of precipitation rates averaged over February (Figure \ref{fig:clim.Feb.Aug.mtn}a) and August (Figure \ref{fig:clim.Feb.Aug.mtn}c), highlighting the propagation signature along both flanks of the island ridge.
+The results indicate that the primary diurnal convective initiation begins in the afternoon along the ridge, around 14 LT.
+After this initial triggering, ridge convection intensifies through the late afternoon and evening, reaching a stronger precipitation signal around 20 LT.
+The convection then propagates roughly \textit{symmetrically} down both flanks of the ridge toward the coast (\textit{first mode}), covering distances of approximately 130--230 km along both the positive and negative Y' axes.
+This is followed by a temporary suppression in convective activity, lasting about 2--4 hours, before convection reemerges offshore (\textit{second mode}), with the exception of the southwestern direction during August.

 The plots also show the presence of sea breezes, marked by dashed arrows, that become noticeable in the early afternoon and lead to an onshore propagation of convection.
 Notably, the convergence between the onshore-moving sea breezes and the offshore propagating convection takes place precisely at the point where convection weakens, as described above.
 After the offshore convective regeneration, precipitation signals extend further over the ocean, surpassing 750 km, although the precipitation rate tapers off beyond approximately 500 km.